Splarkszter/awesome-creators/README.md

 # Awesome Creators
 A list of Content Creators mainly focused on Education.
 Most of these being independent and of high quality.

+WARNING: This is a personal list so far, this is inspired by other repositories about other things that are kind of the same format.
+Contributions are highly appreciated, english only please.

 ## Independent Educational Skill Developing:
 - Cody's Lab: [YouTube](https://www.youtube.com/@theCodyReeder)
 - AlphaPhoenix: [YouTube](https://www.youtube.com/@AlphaPhoenixChannel)